 My story was, “I’m either a success or a failure.”
-Though that story drove me, I was not unaware.
+Though that story drove me, I was unaware.
 Such all-or-nothing thinking led to anxiety and harshness.

 So, when people come together with unhealthy stories, we create a culture of anxiety, anger, dishonesty, conflict, miscommunication, loss of creativity, and loneliness.

 On the other hand, living in a healthy, consciously chosen story leads to a more robust personal, social, spiritual, and professional life.
 You will grow in confidence, reduce your stress, unleash creativity, make better decisions, improve your communication, and feel more connected in your relationships.